 Graduate students may also be eligible for fellowships and/or Graduate Assistantships.
 These opportunities are offered both internally and externally.
 More information can be found on the University Graduate School's Funding Page.

 Missing documents on your admissions file could result in a hold which will prevent you from enrolling in classes.
 Send any documents still pending on your file.
 On MyFIU, check the Task tile to see if you have any holds active on your account.

 - Transcripts: If you were still taking courses (in high school, dual enrollment or college) when you applied to FIU, submit your final transcript, tests scores and proof of graduation.
 Submit Transcripts.

 - Residency documents: If you are seeking in-state tuition you must submit either your proof of residency or a tuition waiver.
+Your proof of residency is used for tuition and financial aid purposes only.
+Undocumented or DACA students may qualify for in-state tuition in certain circumstances and some private scholarships.
 Learn how to establish residency.

 5. Submit Your Immunizations Record